matome-cli/contact-manager/README.md

 # Contact manager

-A simple contact manager built with React and Vite(not complete as yet and a lttle janky)
+A simple frontend only contact manager built with React and Vite(not complete as yet and a lttle janky)

 ## Prerequisites